shyuix/SAWN/README.md

 ## Results

 The evaluation set holds 41 questions: 22 that a specific instrument answers, 7 that none does, and 12 paraphrases.
-The 7 are not arbitrary — there is one for each policy gap in section 5 of the report, so the two documents cannot drift apart.
+The 7 are not arbitrary — there is one for each policy gap recorded in the report, so the two documents cannot drift apart.
 If a question here starts being answered, the gap it probes has been closed by a new instrument and the report needs updating.